A Generalist Audio Foundation Model for Comprehensive Body Sound Auscultation: Introduction

-To address these critical gaps, we introduce \textbf{AuscultaBase}, a foundational framework designed to transform body sound diagnostics through advanced data integration and contrastive learning techniques.
-AuscultaBase offers a comprehensive solution that not only supports the diagnostic capabilities of primary care providers but also enables scalable, high-quality auscultation analysis, particularly for clinicians operating in high-volume, low-resource environments.
-Our framework is built upon three core pillars: \begin{itemize} \item \textbf{AuscultaBase-Corpus}: A Large-Scale, Multi-Source Body Sound Database.
-This extensive corpus combines 10 publicly accessible datasets and one private dataset, covering a diverse array of body sounds—heart, respiratory, and gastrointestinal—for a total of 322.4 hours of training recordings.
-The AuscultaBase-Corpus provides a rich, representative data foundation to train and evaluate diagnostic models across multiple auscultation systems. \item \textbf{AuscultaBase-Model}: A Foundational Diagnostic Model for Body Sounds.
-We developed a robust foundational model tailored for body sound diagnostics using contrastive learning techniques on the AuscultaBase-Corpus.
-This model captures nuanced acoustic patterns, showing significant improvements in diagnostic accuracy over conventional acoustic models.
-It offers a unified approach to analyzing different body sounds, setting a new standard for accuracy and reliability in auscultation. \item \textbf{AuscultaBase-Bench}: A Comprehensive Benchmark for Auscultation Evaluation.
-To facilitate rigorous assessment, AuscultaBase-Bench provides a structured evaluation framework across three primary diagnostic tasks—abnormality detection, disease classification, and activity recognition—spanning 16 sub-tasks that reflect the diverse and complex demands of clinical auscultation.
-This benchmark enables consistent, standardized performance comparisons for current and future auscultation models.
+Given the critical need for rapid and cost-effective screening solutions, especially in resource-limited settings, we propose a comprehensive framework designed to advance AI-assisted auscultation.
+Our approach aims to enhance the diagnostic capabilities of primary care providers while enabling scalable, high-quality body sound analysis.
+The framework is structured around three core components: \begin{itemize} \item \textbf{AuscultaCorpus}: A large-scale, multi-source body sound database.
+This corpus constitutes an extensive repository of body sound recordings, integrating ten publicly available datasets with one proprietary dataset.
+This amalgamation encompasses a diverse spectrum of auscultatory sounds, including cardiac, respiratory, and gastrointestinal recordings, totaling 322.4 hours of training data.
+The corpus offers a comprehensive and representative foundation for the development and evaluation of diagnostic models across various auscultation systems, thereby facilitating advancements in automated diagnostic methodologies. \item \textbf{AuscultaBase}: A foundational diagnostic model for body sounds.
+AuscultaBase is developed as a robust diagnostic framework specifically designed for body sound analysis.
+Built on contrastive learning techniques applied to the AuscultaCorpus, the model effectively captures intricate acoustic patterns inherent in physiological sounds.
+Comparative evaluations demonstrate significant enhancements in diagnostic accuracy relative to traditional acoustic models.
+This unified approach enables the simultaneous analysis of diverse body sounds, thereby establishing a new benchmark for precision and reliability in auscultation-based diagnostics. \item \textbf{AuscultaBench}: A comprehensive evaluation benchmark to assess AI-based auscultation models.
+To facilitate rigorous assessment, AuscultaBench provides a structured evaluation framework across two primary diagnostic tasks—abnormality detection and disease classification—spanning 16 sub-tasks that reflect the diverse and complex demands of clinical auscultation.
+This benchmark ensures consistent and reproducible performance comparisons, facilitating advancements in automated diagnostic methodologies. \end{itemize}